Shopify/shopify_transporter/README.md

-# Transporter Tools
+# Shopify Transporter

-The Transporter tool helps converts data from a third-party platform format into a format that can be imported into Shopify via the [Transporter app](https://help.shopify.com/manual/migrating-to-shopify/transporter-app).
+`shopify_transporter` is a command-line tool that offers capabilities to extract and convert data from third-party platforms into a Shopify-friendly format.

-The conversions are currently limited to JSON structured data that has been exported from Magento 1.x via its SOAP API.
-More details about the exact structure of the JSON data, and additional scripts for procuding such data, will be made available in the near future.
+This format can then be imported into Shopify via the [Transporter app](https://help.shopify.com/manual/migrating-to-shopify/transporter-app).

 Note: the Transporter app is available to Shopify Plus plans only.